MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/visual-scripting-allowlist/Microsoft.Mesh.Interactions.md

 ### Microsoft\.Mesh\.Interactables\.TravelPointGroup

-Used to group a several s together\.
+Used to group a several TravelPoints together.
 All the TravelPoints have to be children of the group GameObject, and the name has to be unique\.
-Note that manually creating a is not required\. will create one automatically for you and assign travel points to it that don't already belong to any group\.
+Note that manually creating a TravelPointGroup is not required.
+TravelPointManager will create one automatically for you and assign travel points to it that don't already belong to any group\.
 However, you can create your own groups if you want to modify the name, or if you want to divide travel points into multiple groups instead of the default one created by the manager\.

 Supports additional properties and methods from UnityEngine\.Behaviour, UnityEngine\.Component, and UnityEngine\.Object.